-What are the biggest challenges facing older LGBT people?
+What are the biggest challenges facing older LGBTQ people?

 The challenges are complex.
 It’s a generation that has lived through a time where they’ve either been pathologised as having a mental health problem for being gay or criminalised – before 1967, being gay as a man was illegal.